Endless Dreaming.

 The cresent moons orbiting.

-Can we feel it all?
+Can we feel it

-Objects big and small,
+Objects big and

-Monumental and tiny.
+Monumental and

 Can we comprehend?